Medúlla: Critical reception

 Medúlla received acclaim from music critics.
 The album holds a rating of 84 out of 100 at Metacritic.
 The Guardian newspaper's David Peschek gave it five stars out of five and heralded it as "brave and unique".
-Dominique Leone from Pitchfork commented that Medulla was "an interesting record", while saying Björk had "found a way to bathe her immediately distinctive melodies and vocal nuances in solutions that cause me to reevaluate her voice and her craft".
-Barry Walters of Rolling Stone stated that "Medulla is both the most extreme record Bjork has ever released and the most immediately accessible."
+Dominique Leone from Pitchfork commented that Medúlla was "an interesting record", while saying Björk had "found a way to bathe her immediately distinctive melodies and vocal nuances in solutions that cause me to reevaluate her voice and her craft".
+Barry Walters of Rolling Stone stated that Medúlla was simultaneously Björk's "most extreme" record and "the most immediately accessible".
 Blender's Ann Powers was also positive, calling it "another playful step" in Björk's "unstoppable, wandering quest".
-Matthew Gasteier from Prefix magazine called Medúlla her most joyful album since Post and also her strangest at the time.
+Matthew Gasteier from Prefix magazine called Medúlla her most exuberant album since Post, as well as her oddest at the time.
 Mark Daniell from Canadian website Jam! also gave it a positive review, saying "pairing gooey purrs with grooves provided by a human trombone might not seem like a good idea, but when Björk is the one making the arrangements the effect is spine tingling".
 Andy Battaglia of The A.V.
-Club said that "Once perceptions and expectations settle out... the album proves arrestingly in thrall to its own twisted tongue".
+Club said that "once perceptions and expectations settle out... the album proves arrestingly in thrall to its own twisted tongue".

-Heather Phares of AllMusic thought that Medúlla is "not an immediate album, but it is a fascinating one, especially for anyone interested in the world's oldest instrument being used in unexpected ways".
+Heather Phares of AllMusic thought that Medúlla was "not an immediate album, but it is a fascinating one, especially for anyone interested in the world's oldest instrument being used in unexpected ways".
 Jennifer Vineyard from MTV News called the album "an ambitious project", but not because it was almost entirely a cappella.
 She said that some songs are "pretty unusual", as some could be medieval hymns, and others could be modern pop songs.
 E!
-Online commented that "Fans of the Icelandic wonder's more orchestral tunes might think there's something missing here.
+Online commented that "fans of the Icelandic wonder's more orchestral tunes might think there's something missing here.
 Well, unless they're too busy being totally blown away".
-David Hooper from BBC Music gave Medúlla a mixed review, stating that it has some high points and it never gets boring, but the album left him "feeling rather confused", because "the end product feels disjointed and at times claustrophobic", and that the excessive experimentation did not hit the mark.
+David Hooper from BBC Music gave Medúlla a mixed review, praising its high points and lack of dullness, but feeling that the album left him "rather confused" due to what he found to be excessive experimentation, thus remarking that the album was "disjointed" and "claustrophobic".
 Björk received two Grammy Award nominations for Medúlla, including Best Female Pop Vocal Performance for "Oceania", and Best Alternative Music Album.
-This album was also featured in the book 1001 Albums You Must Hear Before You Die.
+The album was also featured in the book 1001 Albums You Must Hear Before You Die.